yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 ### Objective-C and Cocoa ###

-Objective-C is the primary language that will be used to write Mac and iOS software.
-During this semester, all coding assignments will be done using Objective-C.
+As of iOS 8, Apple introduced a new programming language, Swift.
+Swift replaces Objective-C as the primary language that will be used to write Mac and iOS software.
+Swift is intended to be more resilient to erroneous code than Objective-C, and also more concise (meaning you have to type less code).
+It is possible to use Swift and Objective-C together in apps, but for this course, we will stick with Swift.
+During this semester, all coding assignments will be done mainly using Swift and a little Objective-C at the start.

 If you’re comfortable with basic object-oriented concepts and the C language, the extensions provided by Objective-C should be quite natural, and it should be easy to pick up Objective-C during CS3217.
-You should read Apple's [Introduction to Objective-C \(PDF\)](https://developer.apple.com/library/ios/documentation/cocoa/Conceptual/OOP_ObjC/OOP_ObjC.pdf).
+You should read Apple's [Introduction to Swift](https://developer.apple.com/swift/).

 [Cocoa](https://developer.apple.com/technologies/mac/cocoa.html) is Apple’s native object-oriented API for the Mac OS X operating system.
 For iOS development, we will be using [Cocoa Touch](https://developer.apple.com/technologies/ios/cocoa-touch.html), a touch-oriented API similar to Cocoa.
 Cocoa Touch follows a Model-View-Controller (MVC) paradigm.